hzh0509/EasyHomePage/contents/introduce.md

 Hello, adventurer, looking for something?

-Welcome to the tavern of "Old Henry," aka Zihan Huang.

-Come on in.
-Here, you'll find all his info—from basic details to impressive Traits and Elements, as well as the Companies that have hired him.
-Everything you want to know is right here.
+Welcome to the online bistro of Henry, aka Zihan Huang.
+Here, you'll find all his info—from basic details to impressive **Traits** and **Elements**, as well as the **Companies** that have hired him.

 The purpose of this place?
-Haha, it's just a trace of his journey in this adventurous world.
+It's just a trace of his journey in this adventurous world.

 Before you grab a drink, there are a few things to note: